-Having an illiquid asset, such as real estate, isn’t necessarily a bad thing as has the potential for long-term gains.
+Having an illiquid asset, such as real estate, isn’t necessarily a bad thing as it has the potential for long-term gains.
 Property in Manhattan can be very illiquid because there’s always high demand and, at present, a low inventory.
-But if you need cash fast the length of a sales transaction can tie up your asset until the sale is finalized and you’ll probably have to reduce your asking price if you need it done quickly.
+But if you need cash fast, the length of a sales transaction can tie up your asset until the sale is finalized, and you’ll probably have to reduce your asking price if you need it done quickly.

 - How much will it cost to close the deal (closing costs, taxes, broker fees, etc.)?

 - Is the property in demand, and what is the real estate market like?